 Complications from fertility treatments are rare; nevertheless, some people do experience side effects.
-Anyone undergoing ovarian stimulation is at risk of developing ovarian hyperstimulation syndrome (OHSS), one of the most serious side effects of fertility treatments.
-Because if this, It’s to your advantage to be informed and on the lookout for symptoms to bring to your doctor’s attention
+Anyone undergoing ovarian stimulation is at risk of developing ovarian hyperstimulation syndrome (OHSS), a rare but potentially serious side effect of fertility treatments.
+Because of this, It’s to your advantage to be informed and on the lookout for symptoms to bring to your doctor’s attention

 What is OHSS?